megnergit/GeoSpatial_Earthquake_G3/README.md

-This is a notebook for the third lesson of the kaggle course ["Geospatial Analysis"](https://www.kaggle.com/learn/geospatial-analysis) prepared by Alexis Cook and Jessica Li.
+This is a notebook for the third lesson of the kaggle course ["Geospatial Analysis"](https://www.kaggle.com/learn/geospatial-analysis) offered by Alexis Cook and Jessica Li.
 The main goal of the lesson is to get used to __Interactive Maps__.
-We will learn how to use `folium` with following functions.
+We will learn how to use `folium` with the following functions.

 * Map
 * Circle (= bubble map)